AkbarTheAnalyst/pinn-level-set/README.md

 The goal is to reproduce benchmark L2 errors from a DG reference study using a purely data-free, mesh-free neural network approach — no labeled solution data is used during training.

+**Key findings from 47 experiments:**
+- The eikonal weight is the single most critical hyperparameter: reducing it from 1.0 to 10⁻⁴ yields an **82× error reduction** on the reversed vortex benchmark.
+- RFF encoding and eikonal weight are a **joint design choice**: RFF with weak eikonal performs *worse* than a plain tanh baseline.
+- For the Zalesak slotted disc, a three-study programme achieves **10× total improvement** with full attribution.
+- A standard 8-layer MLP achieves accuracy competitive with the PirateNet-based state of the art of Mullins et al. (2025) without residual adaptive architectures or Bayesian hyperparameter sweeps.

 ---

 ## Benchmarks